Nedum Onuoha: Queens Park Rangers

 Onuoha scored his first goal for the club on 3 August 2013, against Sheffield Wednesday, in the opening fixture of the 2013–14 season.
 He then quickly regained his first team place, playing in the centre–back position.
 He helped the side keep four clean sheets through August to mid–September.
 However, during a 1–0 win over Brighton & Hove Albion on 18 September 2013, Onuoha suffered a hamstring injury and was sidelined for two months.
 It wasn't until on 9 November 2013 that he made his return from injury, coming on as a second-half substitute, in a 1–1 draw against Reading.
 However, his return was short–lived when Onuoha was sidelined once again with a hamstring injury.
-But he made his return three weeks later on 14 December 2013, coming on as a second-half substitute, in a 2–0 win over Blackpool.
+He made his return three weeks later on 14 December 2013, coming on as a second-half substitute, in a 2–0 win over Blackpool.
 After returning, Onuoha found himself in and out of the first team for the next two months, as he was placed on the substitute bench in a number of matches, due to Richard Dunne and Clint Hill being preferred as the first choice centre–backs, before returning to the starting eleven permanently for the remaining matches of the 2013–14 season.
 This continued despite suffering from injuries along the way.
 Onuoha then scored on his return from injury, in a 5–2 win over Nottingham Forest on 12 April 2014.
 In the Championship play-offs, Onuoha played in both legs against Wigan Athletic, as they won 2–1 on aggregate.
-He was a member of the Queens Park Rangers side which won the 2014 Championship play-off Final 1–0 against Derby County on 24 May 2014 at Wembley Stadium.
+He was a member of the Queens Park Rangers side which won the 2014 Championship play-off final 1–0 against Derby County on 24 May 2014 at Wembley Stadium.
 At the end of the 2013–14 season, Onuoha went on to make thirty–one appearances, scoring two times in all competitions.